on3ure/hackrf-aprs-direwolf-rpi/README.md

 # HackRF Dire Wolf APRS Raspberry PI Zero #

 ### Why ###
-To minimalize antennas and radios ... i'm using a Transverter on my Flex radio to use the 2M band [TR 144 - PRO, Khune](https://shop.kuhne-electronic.com/kuhne/en/shop/converter-transverte/transverter/TR+144++PRO++Transverter/?card=1621)
+To minimalize antennas and radios ... i'm using a Transverter on my Flex radio to use the 2M band, a use a [TR 144 - PRO, Khune](https://shop.kuhne-electronic.com/kuhne/en/shop/converter-transverte/transverter/TR+144++PRO++Transverter/?card=1621)

-This transverter has seperate RX out ... witch is connected to a [AntennaJet AAS300DP](https://www.bonito.net/hamradio/en/bonito-antennajet-aas300-antenna-splitter-for-9khz-300mhz/), one of these outputs is connected to a [HackRF](https://greatscottgadgets.com/hackrf/) that was laying arround.
+This transverter has seperate RX out ... witch is connected to a [AntennaJet AAS300DP](https://www.bonito.net/hamradio/en/bonito-antennajet-aas300-antenna-splitter-for-9khz-300mhz/), one of these outputs is connected to a [HackRF](https://greatscottgadgets.com/hackrf/) SDR board that was laying arround.
+The SDR Board is connect to a usb/ethernet dongle for the Raspberry PI Zero.

 ### Install on Linux - Raspberry PI Zero ...
 Buster Release (2020) ###